CertifiCATE IN sERVICE lEARNING AND dIPLOMA IN iNNOVATION & sOcIAL cHANGE

 Italian Language: Elementary, Intermediate, and Advanced

 The Following Courses to be offered by Jesuit Worldwide Learning (online).
-The Italy Center will provide access to computers from their Bologna offices, and as well as academic supervision to registered students to complete the course:
+The Italy Center will provide access to computers from their Bologna offices, and as well as academic supervision to registered students to complete these courses:

 Bridge to Learning